RiikkaKoo/WebDev-React/README.md

 ### WEB DEVELOPMENT REACT TASKS

-Repository to store all the task for practicing React.
+Repository to store all the tasks for practicing React.
 This branch is for routing practices.

 Open [project by clicking here](https://users.metropolia.fi/~riikaka/OHTU_WebDevelopmentTasks/React/routing) to view it in the browser.